1988 Canadian federal budget

-The Canadian federal budget for fiscal year 1988–1989 was presented to the House of Commons of Canada by finance minister Michael Wilson on 10 February 1988.
+The Canadian federal budget for fiscal year 1988–89 was presented to the House of Commons of Canada by finance minister Michael Wilson on 10 February 1988.
 It was the fourth budget after the 1984 Canadian federal election and would be the last before the 1988 Canadian federal election.

 Taxes

+Personal income taxes

 Michael Wilson presented an important reform of the tax system in June 1987.
 As a result, the budget 1988 did not bring forward important changes to the tax system with a few exceptions: